 The town is served by Bishop Auckland railway station which arrived in 1843.
 It marks the point where the Tees Valley Line becomes the Weardale Railway.

 Much of the future prosperity of the town was due to it being the centre of a rail transportation network of seven lines.

 Railway services to the area reduced significantly during the 20th century.
 The Newton Cap railway viaduct, which carried the line to Durham, became redundant in the late 1960s.
 This was linked to the decline in coal mining and large scale industry in Bishop Auckland and the change of the town to a more service and shopping hub.

 Much work was undertaken at the west end of the Bondgates for the reopening of the Viaduct for road traffic.
 Several historic buildings were demolished for the construction of the main road to the viaduct in the 1980s and the roadway was expanded by 4 metres across its width to accommodate footpaths.

-There has been some change within the Market Place during the 20th century including changes to the road layout and use of the Market Place, particularly during the last three decades and in to the twenty first century.
+There has been some change within the Market Place during the 20th century including changes to the road layout and use of the Market Place, particularly during the last three decades and in to the 21st century.